💸 See if your business qualifies for a tax credit worth up to $26k per employee. 📞 Call Now: 855-979-9597

 Before we talk in depth about lenders, you should know that not all lenders offer all types of loans.
 Some lenders offer only one or two loan types, while other lenders can hook you up with all sorts of financing.

 If you think lender-shopping means simply deciding which bank you want, think again; banks have some stiff competition these days.
-In fact, you have three types of lenders to choose from: traditional lenders, online or alternative lenders, and peer-to-peer lenders.
+In fact, you have a few types of lenders to choose from: traditional lenders, online or alternative lenders, lending marketplaces, and peer-to-peer lenders.

 Let’s look at how they compare.